The Ultimate Guide to Finding the Right Alaska Cruise

 In a nutshell: Denali is not just North America’s highest point; it is also one of the world’s great mountains and one of the few where good viewpoints are relatively accessible.
 Throw in great opportunities for wildlife encounters and a visit to Denali National Park is an essential part of the Alaskan experience.

-Denali, North America’s highest peak / Lucia Griggi for Silversea
+Denali, North America’s highest peak./Lucia Griggi

 What you’ll see: Once you disembark in Seward at the voyage’s end, you’ll join Silversea’s land tour and venture deep into Alaska’s Bush.
 You’ll travel by train or coach for two hours to Girdwood, a mountain town dating to 1896, when a mini-Gold Rush caught a few prospectors.